stripedmustard/Team4/index.md

 1/29/19
 - Created an offline Wordpress plugin
+- Research about developing a Web Crawler
+- Research important keywords and phrases
+- Worked on creating the Web Crawler

 Met with Ryan and Lonnie via Google Hangouts and discussed:
 - Page Optimzer Pro, an application that will help us tremendously
+- How to get high on Google Rankings
+- Potential faults with the Blog Bot, regarding potential issues that could hurt the Google ranking of a website